jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ![Logistic Curve](img/logistic_curve.png){#fig-logistic_curve width=50%}

-To fully put the logistic model in perspective, let's choose some explicit parameters and look at what data arising from such a model would look like.
+To put the logistic model in perspective, let's choose some explicit parameters and look at what data arising from such a model would look like.
 Imagine therefore that $a=\log 2$ and $b=0$, so that the probability of the event we are interested occurring is given by the formula
 $$